Azdaroth/Azdaroth.github.io/_posts/2020-06-07-race-conditions-on-rails.markdown

 One critical thing to understand here is that a uniqueness validation doesn't ensure uniqueness at all - it's rather for displaying a helpful validation error in the absence of race conditions.
 When clicking the button three times quickly in a row, we are quite likely to have the following scenario:

-Request 1 - check if a user exists, and proceed as no user with that email is found.
+- Request 1 - check if a user exists, and proceed as no user with that email is found.
-Request 2 - check if a user exists, and proceed as no user with that email is found.
+- Request 2 - check if a user exists, and proceed as no user with that email is found.
-Request 3 - check if a user exists, and proceed as no user with that email is found.
+- Request 3 - check if a user exists, and proceed as no user with that email is found.
-Request 1 - arrive at the code that inserts data into the database.
+- Request 1 - arrive at the code that inserts data into the database.
 A new user record gets created.
-Request 2 - arrive at the code that inserts data into the database.
+- Request 2 - arrive at the code that inserts data into the database.
 A new user record gets created.
-Request 3 - arrive at the code that inserts data into the database.
+- Request 3 - arrive at the code that inserts data into the database.
 A new user record gets created.

 The only way to protect ourselves against this kind of race condition in all scenarios would be adding a unique index on the database level.
-Or you could prevent concurrent execution of that code with an advisory lock (which covered later in the article).
+Or you could prevent concurrent execution of that code with an advisory lock (which is covered later in the article).

 There is one more variation of this problem, that can also be caused by a race condition, but this time a lack of proper database constraint would be an issue.
 Imagine that Traveller A wants to book a stay between 3rd of June 2021 and 10th of June 2021, and Traveller B wants to book a stay between 2nd od June 2021 and 7th of June 2021, and they create a reservation, roughly at the same time - making a validation that checks if the dates are available useless as far as data integrity goes.